 2

-It is possible to create various copies of the generator, having set new initial value and named a copy:
+It is possible to create various copies of the generator, to give new initial value and to name a copy:

->('natural-number defmethod natural-number (x0) ; the constructor has a name of a class and is caused at creation of new object
+>('natural-number defmethod natural-number (x0) ; the constructor has the class name and is called at creation of the new object

 ('x set x0))